LGBTQ rights in Curaçao

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Curaçao have similar rights to non-LGBTQ people.
 Both male and female forms of same-sex sexual activity are legal in Curaçao.
-Discrimination on the basis of "heterosexual or homosexual orientation" is outlawed by the Curaçao Criminal Code.
+The Curaçao Criminal Code prohibits discrimination based on "heterosexual or homosexual orientation."

-On 12 July 2024 the Supreme Court of the Netherlands ruled that same-sex marriage is legal in Curaçao, upholding the Appeals Court decision barring discrimination based on sexual orientation.
+On 12 July 2024, the Supreme Court of the Netherlands ruled that same-sex marriage is legal in Curaçao, upholding the Appeals Court decision barring discrimination based on sexual orientation.

 Law regarding same-sex sexual activity

 Same-sex sexual activity is legal in Curaçao.
 The age of consent is 16 and is equal for both heterosexual and homosexual intercourse.

 Recognition of same-sex relationships

 Same-sex marriage has been legal in Curaçao since a 12 July 2024 ruling of the Supreme Court of the Netherlands.

-Prior to that, as part of the Kingdom of the Netherlands, Curaçao must recognize same-sex marriages registered in the Netherlands as well as in Bonaire, Sint Eustatius and Saba (also known as the Caribbean Netherlands) as valid.
+Prior to that, as part of the Kingdom of the Netherlands, Curaçao must recognize same-sex marriages registered in the Netherlands as well as in Bonaire, Sint Eustatius, and Saba (also known as the Caribbean Netherlands) as valid.
 Despite this, same-sex couples cannot legally marry on the island itself nor are civil unions or other forms of recognition available.

 In April 2015, representatives of all four constituent countries agreed that same-sex couples should have equal rights throughout the Kingdom.

-In August 2015, in the case of Oliari and Others v Italy, the European Court of Human Rights (ECHR) ruled that it is discriminatory to provide no legal recognition to same-sex couples.
+In August 2015, in the case of Oliari and Others v.
+Italy, the European Court of Human Rights (ECHR) ruled that it is discriminatory to provide no legal recognition to same-sex couples.
 The ECHR has jurisprudence over Curaçao.

 In 2017, a proposal to grant same-sex couples some limited rights was introduced to the Estates of Curaçao.

 In September 2018, during the sixth edition of Curaçao Gay Pride, the local LGBT rights organizations FOKO Curaçao, Equality Curaçao and Curaçao Gay Pro handed over a bill to Vice President of Parliament Giselle McWilliam that would allow same-sex couples to marry in Curaçao.
 McWilliam applauded the action saying, "I think it's great.
 It shows that democracy is alive on Curaçao.
 That initiatives can come not only from the parliament or the government, but also from the people themselves.
 Everyone has the right to submit a bill, I am going to do everything to help this group, because they are also part of it."
 According to Prime Minister Eugene Rhuggenaath, who attended the parade, it is now time to debate the issue.
 He said, "Exclusion and discrimination against the LGBT community affects human rights."
 On 4 June 2019, the bill was submitted to the Estates of Curaçao, but later withdrawn in September 2020 from lack of support.